Shaher anti-materiel rifle

 Shaher (شاهر) is an Iranian-made 14.5mm anti-materiel sniper rifle capable of penetrating concrete strongholds, armored vehicles, and helicopters.
 It has a maximum effective range of 4 km.
 The weapon weighs 22 kg and is 1.85 m long.
-It can engage helicopters and other low flying aircraft.
+It can engage helicopters and other low-flying aircraft.
 The anti-armor rounds used by the Shaher are capable of penetrating 50 mm thick armor and come in different armor-piercing varieties.

 History

 The rifle was unveiled in 2012 alongside a series of military vehicles and transportation units.

 In April 2014, a new version of Shaher was unveiled, featuring a 5 round detachable box magazine and Picatinny rails on the top of the rifle.

 It has seen use with Taliban forces during the war in Afghanistan.
-It was also used against ISIS terrorists in Syria.